-Preconditions are treated as assume statements and postconditions as assert statements.
+Preconditions are treated as assume instructions and postconditions as assert instructions.

-(In abstracting the postcondition, the if statements can be omitted).
+(In abstracting the postcondition, the if instructions can be omitted).

 In all our examples we will always choose predicates which completely describe the pre and postcondition, hence no real abstraction will be introduced.